mediaopt/paypal-commercetools-connector/docs/PayPal.md

    - value: will be sent to the connector as a new request (req2) body
 2. The connector method req1.name is triggered by commercetools with the new request (req2).
 3. If necessary the connector acquires additional data from commercetools (d).
 4. The data from req2 and d are processed to create a new request (req3) to PayPal.
-The structure of the request to PayPal is based on the [PayPal api documentation](https://developer.paypal.com/api/rest/) and **is not identical to the commercetools request body value**.
+The structure of the request to PayPal is based on the [PayPal API documentation](https://developer.paypal.com/api/rest/) and **is not identical to the commercetools request body value**.
 Some of the data may be passed as path or header parameters.
 5. The connector receives the response from PayPal (res1).
 6. The connector updates relevant commercetools objects (o).
 By default, relevant data from res1 are stored in the custom field of the related object.

-For the methods that interact with PayPal api this documentation includes "Connector workflow" section.
+For the methods that interact with PayPal API this documentation includes "Connector workflow" section.
 This section describes:

 - supported request parameters (res1.value)
 - collected commercetools data (d)